 The following is a summary of the terms of the Investments offered by MIF.
-For the complete terms, see pages 24 to 30.
+For the complete terms, see pages 24 to 31.
+Each type of MIF Investment or term of the same may not be available at all times.
+In its discretion, MIF may discontinue offering certain types of Investments.